AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Which payment gateway do you want your site to have?

-- Which order management system will be integrated withAdobe Commerce?
+- Which order management system will be integrated with Adobe Commerce?
 (Examples: Microsoft Dynamics, SAP, Retail Pro)

-- Which product inventory management system will be integrated withAdobe Commerce?
+- Which product inventory management system will be integrated with Adobe Commerce?
 (Examples: Akeneo, InRiver, Bluestone)

-- Which customer relationship management system will be integrated withAdobe Commerce?
+- Which customer relationship management system will be integrated with Adobe Commerce?
 (Examples: Hubspot, Salesforce, Klaviyo)

 ## Adobe Commerce-specific features